 Southern Hognose Snake

-A vulnerable snake with keeled scales is the southern hognose snake (Heterodon simus) which is endemic to southeastern United States.
+A vulnerable snake with keeled scales is the southern hognose snake (Heterodon simus) which is endemic to the southeastern United States.
 They are 14 to 24 inches long and have an unusual appearance with a wide neck and a noticeably upturned snout.
 Southern hognose snakes are gray, brown, or red with large dark blotches on their bodies.
 They have 25 rows of keeled dorsal at their midsection.
 Southern hognose snakes prefer to live in dry, sandy areas such as dry floodplains, fields, and sandhills.
 Although they produce a mild venom that they use to subdue their prey with they are not dangerous and rarely bite.
 Instead, they prey on frogs, toads, and lizards.

 One of the most venomous snakes in Africa is the puff adder (Bitis arietans), which is responsible for more fatal bites than any other African snake.
 Puff adders average 3 feet long with males being larger than females.
-They are usually a brownish color with brown, grey, or black chevron markings and have a triangular shaped head which is wider than their neck.
+They are usually a brownish color with brown, grey, or black chevron markings and have a triangular-shaped head that is wider than their neck.
 Puff adders have 29 to 41 rows of strongly keeled dorsal scales.
 However, the keel is much weaker on the outermost rows.
 Puff adders usually live in grasslands and savannahs and feed on a range of birds, lizards, frogs, and mammals.
 When disturbed they hiss violently while coiling into a protective posture.
 However, they strike fast and with deadly accuracy.

 Javan File Snake

-Also known as the elephant trunk snake, javan file snakes (Acrochordus javanicus) can grow to lengths of up to 8 feet, with females being longer than males.
+Also known as the elephant trunk snake, Javan file snakes (Acrochordus javanicus) can grow to lengths of up to 8 feet, with females being longer than males.
 They are dark brown with cream sides and bellies.
 However, the most unusual thing about these snakes is their skin which is extremely baggy and almost seems to be too big for their bodies.
-Their skin itself feels extremely course like sandpaper due to their strongly keeled scales which are like large hooks.
+Their skin itself feels extremely coarse like sandpaper due to their strongly keeled scales which are like large hooks.
 Javan file snakes are native to Sumatra and are aquatic snakes.
-They prefer to live in slow moving water – such as rivers, lakes, streams, and swamps.
+They prefer to live in slow-moving water – such as rivers, lakes, streams, and swamps.
 They spend the majority of their lives in the water and very rarely come onto land.
 Javan file snakes feed mainly on fish and amphibians.

 Another venomous snake from Africa is rinkhals (Hemachatus haemachatus).
 Rinkhals are 35 to 43 inches long and have mostly black bodies with one or two white crossband markings on their throat area.
 Rinkhals are often mistaken for cobras because of the way that they raise themselves up off the ground and display their hood when they are threatened.
 However, they are not classed as true cobras due to the distinctive differences between their scales.
 This is because, unlike cobras, rinkhals have keeled dorsal scales which display as a prominent ridge.
 Rinkhals prey mainly on toads, small mammals, and other reptiles.
 As a spitting snake, rinkhals can spray their venom as far as 6 feet.
 When faced with a human they tend to aim their venom at the eyes which can cause intense pain.